codeForSaif/ToDoListAzure/README.md

        ![Alt text](/Images/Part5/24.png?raw=true)
 25. Choose your source as the production slot and the destination as staging.
 Hit OK at the bottom.
 Give it 2-3 mins to swap.
 Note the swap is seamless for the users, they will not notice downtime.
 You will get a notification in Azure when the swap has been completed successfully on the top right of the Portal.
        ![Alt text](/Images/Part5/25.png?raw=true)
-26. Check your production app page again, and it should have the text now. *You may need an incognito window or to clear your cache to see the change.*
+26. Check your production app page again, and it should have the text now. *You may need an incognito window or to clear your cache to see the change.*  Also go to the ToDo list page and check that the data you added to Staging is not visible here.
        ![Alt text](/Images/Part5/26.png?raw=true)
 27. Verify that your connection strings are still correct and going to the production API.
 We are ensuring the web config settings did not get swapped with the application.
 You don't want your production environment going to your staging DB!!!
 Click on Application Settings in your production CatToDoListAngular.
        ![Alt text](/Images/Part5/27.png?raw=true)